 Following his departure from Yes in 1971 Kaye was involved with a number of other bands and artists including David Bowie, Badger, Detective and Badfinger before returning to Yes for their greatest commercial success 90125 in 1983.
 Kaye remained with the band for several albums and tours before retiring from the music business in 1996.

-Following the re-awakening of his musical inspiration in 2001, Kaye accepted an invitation from current YES bassist Billy Sherwood to work on projects which led to the formation of Circa in 2007, and has yielded four albums to date.
+Following the re-awakening of his musical inspiration in 2001, Kaye accepted an invitation from current Yes bassist Billy Sherwood to work on projects that led to the formation of Circa in 2007, and has yielded four albums to date.

-Moved by the events of 9/11 during his retirement, Kaye committed his thoughts and feelings to a heartfelt personal musical interpretation that will now see the light of day.
+Moved by the events of 9/11 during his retirement, Kaye committed his thoughts and feelings to the heartfelt personal musical interpretation now released.

 End Of Innocence is a requiem for those who lost their lives and all those touched by the horrific events of 9/11.
 Primarily orchestral, End Of Innocence is intended as a powerful and emotional suite, being both beautiful and sinister, reflecting the dark forces at work that day.
 It guides the listener through the day and touches on the response, to reach a hope that peace and calm may prevail.

 As did many millions, Kaye watched the horrors of 9/11 unfold on his TV screen.
 “The next day I unpacked my keyboards for the first time in a long time,” Kaye recalled.
 “I didn’t know what I was going to do.
 It was one of those things that happened, inspiration on a musical level.”